nuxt/press/docs/guide.md

 ## Publishing slides

-To publish a slideshow, add your Markdown file to the `slides/` folder.
 NuxtPress will parse each slide from Markdown using `#` as the delimiter.
 If text follows `#`, it's appended as a `<h1>` tag.
 If not, it's simply used as the delimiter and no `<h1>` tag is added.

 The following example represents four slides.
 It is a single file, but here it is shown divided in sections to illustrate the processing.

 ```md